Study Smarter With AI Tools

 !pip install git+https://github.com/openai/whisper.git

-and uploaded the audio files to Drive and then loaded these files into the Notebook.
+I extracted the audio from the lecture videos with ffmpeg and uploaded the audio files to Drive and then loaded these files into the Notebook.

 from google.colab import drive